 As an Emergency Manager or Emergency coordinator, preparing for disasters is part of the job.
 Emergency Managers administer plans and procedures as well, for emergency service members to respond quickly when any natural disasters or man-made emergencies occur.
-They help lead the response during the event and help with cleanup with the aftermath of emergencies.
+They help lead the response during the event and help with cleanup in the aftermath of emergencies.
 In many cases, emergency managers or directors work alongside or with local, county, and state government officials.

-Some work for both nonprofits and organizations, such as hospitals, colleges and universities, or private companies.
+Some work for both nonprofits and organizations, such as hospitals, colleges, and universities, or private companies.
 Emergency managers also work to develop and implement effective plans.
 For instance, working to minimize possible damages and disruptions during an emergency.

 Emergency management directors and coordinators typically work to organize emergency response training for staff, volunteers, and other responders in the field.
 They also help coordinate resources and equipment needed for communities to assist in responding to an emergency.
-EM’s also need to apply for federal funding for emergency management planning, responses, and recovery; including reporting on how to allocate the funds given.
+EMs also need to apply for federal funding for emergency management planning, responses, and recovery; including reporting on how to allocate the funds given.